siemens-nl-fa/ax-lightloop/README.md

 ### Snippets

 Uses the Snippits collection from the [public AX github repository](https://github.com/simatic-ax/snippetscollectionhttps:/).

-And a custom snippet for Comments.
+A custom snippet for Comments and a Demo snippit.

 ![snippet1](https://github.com/simatic-ax/tipps_and_tricks/raw/main/img/simple_snippet.gif)